styfenschaer/Numba-for-classes/README.md

 ```

 Because it is not uncommon that the change of class attributes is associated with another method call,
-*numbas* provides a more convenient way to do this.
+*Numbas* provides a more convenient way to do this.
 In our case, we want to reset our decorated function every time we refit the scaler.
 We can achieve this
 by informing the ``fit`` method about the class methods we want to reset: